What is TriME?

 What is the refund policy for events?

 We have established a no refund policy.
-Please click here for more infomation and to learn about our Refundable Entry option.
+Please click here for more infomation and to learn about the options to insure your entry fee.

 Do you offer discounts?